szinn/k8s-homelab/README.md

 See [diagram](./docs/Network-Backbone.png) of the backbone.

-The external network is connected to the UDM SE with a [Wireguard](https://www.wireguard.com) port forwarded to the router VM.
+The external network is connected to the UDM SE with a [Wireguard](https://www.wireguard.com) port being the only exposed access.
+This allows me to connect into the network when I'm traveling.
 Inbound services are managed with cloudflared.

-The 3 worker nodes and Ryzen server are connected to the 8-port switch with 2.5Gb ethernet.
-The Unifi components are connected with 10Gb ethernet connections.
-Multiple wired access points are scattered around the house and backyard.
+The main cluster and IPs are on the 10.11.x.x subnet on VLAN HOMELAB.

-The Kubernetes cluster and IPs are on the 10.11.0.x subnet with VLAN tagging.
+The stagint cluster and IPs are on the 10.12.x.x subnet on VLAN STAGING.
-External machines (Synology, etc) are on the main household VLAN subnet.
-IoT devices are on an isolated 191.168.1.x VLAN.
+External machines (Synology, etc) are SERVERS VLAN subnet.
+IoT devices are on an isolated IoT VLAN.
 They cannot reach the other VLANs directly but will answer when spoken to.

 DNS is managed by CoreDNS in the cluster which then forwards unresolved requests to DNS running on the Titan server.
-External DNS is used to feed DNS info to the UDM-SE gateway.
+Titan will forward accepted addresses onto the UDM-SE for resolution.

 The external DNS is managed via [Cloudflare](https://www.cloudflare.com/en-ca/).
 External names are managed by [external-dns](https://github.com/kubernetes-sigs/external-dns) on the cluster and, since my home IP can be changed at any time, DDNS is maintained by the
 [oznu/cloudflare-ddns](https://hub.docker.com/r/oznu/cloudflare-ddns/) docker image.
 Certificates are managed through CloudFlare as well using cert-manager and the DNS01 challenge protocol.

-Any services that are exposed externally use [Authelia](https://www.authelia.com) for access authentication via a ingress-nginx.

 ## Repository Structure